opf/openproject/docs/user-guide/calendar/README.md

 ## Project overarching calendar

 It is possible to display the work packages from more than one project in the calendar.
 To include, or exclude such work packages, use the **Include projects** dialog, where you can select/unselect the appropriate projects and sub-projects.
-To automatically include all subprojects for each project you chose to select, check the **Include all sub-projects** box at the bottom of the dialog
+To automatically include all subprojects for each project you chose to select, check the **Include all sub-projects** box at the bottom of the dialog.

 ![Select projects](select-projects.png)